 country on a group of islands in the W Pacific Ocean, east of the Caroline Islands: formerly a Japanese mandate & formerly (1947-86) part of the Trust Territory of the Pacific Islands: 70 sq mi (181 sq km); pop.
 43,000; cap.
 Dalap-Uliga-Darrit

-A self-governing island group in the central Pacific Ocean.
-Inhabited by Micronesian peoples, the islands were sighted by Spanish explorers in the early 16th century and were governed by Spain and Germany until 1920, when they became a Japanese mandate.
-From 1947 they were part of the U.S. Trust Territory of the Pacific Islands, during which time the United States carried out nuclear tests on Enewetak and Bikini atolls.
-The islands became self-governing in 1979 and attained free association status with the United States in 1986.
+An island country in the central Pacific Ocean.
+Inhabited by Micronesian peoples, the islands were sighted by Spanish explorers in the early 1500s and were governed successively by Spain, Germany, and Japan before being captured in 1944 by the United States during World War II.
+In 1947 they became part of a US trust territory, during which time the United States carried out nuclear tests on Enewetak and Bikini atolls.
+The islands became self-governing in 1979 and attained independence in 1986.
 Majuro is the capital.
-Population: 61,800.